ivy-Ruxin-Tong/Mongo-DB-Certificate/README.md

-# Mongo-DB-Certificate
+# MongoDB-Certificate

-I am learning Mongo-DB with the goal to pass Mongo-DB-DBA exam!
+I am learning MongoDB with the goal to pass MongoDB-DBA exam.
 I will share my MongoDB course certificate here.

 Thank you!